 Forms were returned direct to the WRCC Rural Housing Enabler for analysis using a Freepost envelope or respondents could complete the survey online if preferred.
+The return deadline was 29th February 2024.

 2. Planning Context

 At a national level, current guidelines (National Planning Policy Framework, updated December 2023) state that (para82) "In rural areas, planning policies and decisions should be responsive to local circumstances and support housing developments that reflect local needs, including proposals for community-led development for housing.
 Local planning authorities should support opportunities to bring forward rural exception sites that will provide affordable housing to meet identified local needs, and consider whether allowing some market housing on these sites would help to facilitate this."